Rookout/docs/docs/dotnet-setup.md

 ---
 id: dotnet-setup
-title: .NetFramework SDK Instrumentation
+title: .NET Framework SDK Instrumentation
 sidebar_label: DotNet
 ---

 This page will dive into the nitty gritty details on installing Rookout under various configurations.
 If you are encountering any difficulties with deploying Rookout, this is the place to look.

-## DotNet
+## .NET Framework

-The [dotnet SDK](TODO::ADD NUGGET LINK HERE) provides the ability to fetch debug data from a running application in real time.
+The .NET Framework SDK provides the ability to fetch debug data from a running application in real time.

 ## Setup

 ### NuGet Package

-Rookout SDK is install as a NuGet package in your application.
+Rookout SDK is install as a [NuGet package](https://www.nuget.org/packages/Rookout) in your application.
-TODO:: add link of NuGet

 #### API